CityScope/CS_cityscopeJS_Scanner/README.md

 [Click here to run CityScopeJS](https://cityscope.media.mit.edu/CS_cityscopeJS/)

 - CityScopeJS should run on any modern browser with HTML5 support.
-Tested on Raspberry pi 2, Android and IPhone Yes, IE7 on Windows XP might not work.
+Tested on Raspberry pi 2, Android and IPhone though IE7 on Windows XP might not work.
-- Clone is not necessary for common setup but please do clone and run locally before posting `issues`.
+- Clone is not necessary for common usage but please do clone and run locally before adding `issues`.

 ### Setup

-At first run, follow these instructions:
+At first run [new computer or after `cache` removal, follow these instructions:

-- Table and LEGO bricks settings are under `data` folder in `json` format.
+- Generic table and LEGO bricks settings are under `data` folder in a `json` format.
 - Load `json` file using the UI file browser.
 File should follow settings described here: https://github.com/CityScope/CS_CityIO_Backend/wiki

-- For advanced creation of binary [0,1 x 16] permutations, us python script in: `/Py_BinaryPermutations/py_bin.py`
-- upon successful loading of settings file the mouse will turn to a magnifying glass prompting key stone of the table image/video
+- upon successful loading of settings file the mouse will turn to cross
+- locate the mouse on the 4 corners of the table's scanned section
 - select the top left, top right, bottom left and bottom right corners of the image (in that order)
+- when done, a magenta grid will appear, corresponding to your 4 clicks
+- for fine grain correction of the grid press `1` to `4` and use the arrow keys to move the selected point
+- increase or decrease the amount of pixels each shifted in each keystroke using `-/_` and `=/+` keys
+- if an acrylic grid is part of your setup [not recommended], use `[` and `]` to add/remove gap between bricks -- note: this feature might yield unwanted results.
+Remove the plastic grid and let Legos be a family again for better results.
 - check https://cityio.media.mit.edu/api or under `cityIO` UI folder to see the results

 ### Advanced Usage

 ##### Editing `_YourSettings_.JSON`

+- For advanced creation of binary [0,1 x 16] permutations, us python script in: `/Py_BinaryPermutations/py_bin.py`
 - open your JSON [name it at will] file for editing
 - change the `gridSize` to the size you need in `ncol` property
 - If necessary, change the recognized patterns.
 To do this you need to edit the `codes` array in the `JSON` file.